 When unparsing a complex element, the length is that of the ComplexContent region.

-Simple Elements of Specified Length within Delimited Constructs
+Non-Delimited Elements within Delimited Constructs

-When a simple or complex element has a specified lengthdfdl:lengthKind 'pattern' then delimiter scanning is suspended for the duration of the processing of that element.
+When a simple or complex element has a specified length,dfdl:lengthKind 'pattern', or dfdl:lengthKind 'endOfParent' then delimiter scanning is suspended for the duration of the processing of that element.

 This allows formats to be parsed which are delimited, but have nested elements which contain non-character data so long as that nested data can be isolated from the delimited data context surrounding it.